The hip joint is a classic ball and socket design: simple, secure and reliable. Why then does it go so badly wrong for so many dogs?

 Avoid High Impact Activity

 This is when puppy owners look at us like we’re asking them to stop the tide coming in or the wind to stop blowing.
 Don’t worry, we know puppies will run a lot; we’re just saying don’t encourage running or jumping until fully grown.
 Ball throwing and dog parks are the main culprits.

 Delay Desexing In Males

-There is some evidence (not high quality) that desexing male dogs after they are one year old may reduce the risk of hip dysplasia (de la Riva et al, 2013).
-I’m starting to recommend this in at-risk breeds if a male dog’s behaviour remains acceptable.
+There is some low quality evidence that desexing male dogs after they are one year old may reduce the risk of hip dysplasia.
+We’re starting to recommend this in at-risk breeds if a male dog’s behaviour remains acceptable.

 Risk in females doesn’t seem to be affected by early desexing.